snakehead007/localhosted-invoice-administration/README.md

 Both invoices and quotations are available for download.
 The ability to edit your own profile for the invoices and quotations are also available.
 For invoices there is a switch, to keep that it has been payed or not.
+Other functionalities are:
+  - yearly chart
+  - adding materials (with calculations)
+  - calculations (inch to cm, percentage, ...)
+  - search function

 There are 4 themes: Grey, Dark, White, Blue, Red